fluencelabs/docs/docs/build-mvm/how-to/schedule_functions.md

 # Cloudless Scheduler

-Tested on:
+This guide was tested on:

-- the FCLI version: `@fluencelabs/cli/0.13.5 linux-x64 node-v18.19.0`
+- the FCLI version: `@fluencelabs/cli/0.15.5 linux-x64 node-v18.19.1`
 - Network env: `local`

-**TODO: when all updates are published, update to `kras` and the latest FCLI**

 ## Create your first Spell: step-by-step